Mobility + End User Devices

 Developing a Modern Wireless Campus

-In meeting the VA’s requirement for seamless roaming, scalability and redundancy, the Iron Bow Team equipped the Las Vegas campus with a solution that far extends their previous wireless infrastructures capabilities.
+In meeting the agency’s requirement for seamless roaming, scalability and redundancy, the Iron Bow Team equipped the Las Vegas campus with a solution that far extends their previous wireless infrastructures capabilities.
 Scalability was provided throughout the campus to include clinical and administrative areas as well as external areas such as walkways and parking areas, and enough redundancy is engineered into the solution to ensure continued operation at 100 percent capacity and to support a 50 percent expansion of wireless clients without impacting performance.

-Improving Guest Wireless
+Improving Wireless Access

 Through experience and assessments we understand how to roll out mobility solutions right, the first time.